IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ### 2:3.Y2.1 Scope

-This transaction is used to present the multimedia report content to someone, such as a radiologist or a clinicians, in such a way that the user can interact with the embedded multimedia contents.
+This transaction is used to present the report content to someone, such as a radiologist or a clinicians, in such a way that the user can interact with the embedded multimedia contents.

 ### 2:3.Y2.2 Actors Roles